Luke22076/CarPack-for-Fivem/README.md

 # CarPack for FiveM | Civilian cars | Version 1.3
 A CarPack converted by Luvus ツ#7485
 -------------------------------------------------
-Please do not pass this CarPack off as yours!
+Please do not claim these as yours!

 How to install?
 -------------------------------------------------